honmanyau/study-notes/Computer Science.md

 Operators are used to perform actions on values and variables.

+### Primitive Data Type

+A data type that cannot be decomposed to smaller components.

 ### Static Typing

 A language implementation that requires variables declared under this scheme to hold a specific type of value.